M66B/FairEmail/FAQ.md

 You can enable enforcing DNSSEC and/or DANA in the (advanced) account and identity settings (since version 1.2148).

 Note that only some email providers support DANE and that only a limited number of DNS servers support DNSSEC (January 2024: ~30%), which is required for DANE.
+An alternative is using Certificate Transparency, see the previous FAQ.

 <br>